Ishan2608/Snake-Game/README.md

 Everytime it comes in contact with food, a new turtle is appended to snake body.
 Press space bar to pause or resume the game.
 We record the all-time highscore in a text file.

+# Improvement Needed
+Anyone reading this, I require your help to make my snake look more snake like, i.e., to add an image of snake head for head and some scale images for the body.

+# Improvements Made
+1 - High score updates as soon as the score surpasses it.
+Earlier it updated only when the game restarted due to snake biting its own body or hitting the wall or game restart.
+2 - Added the feature to pause or resume the game with one keypress.
+Here just press the space bar to do so.
+3 - Now that snake head and body can be differentiated from one another due to difference in their colors, earlier both of them were white squares.